aalto-ics-kepaco/comboKR2.0/README.md

 After downloading the comboKR2.0 package, it can be installed by the following command from the comboKR2.0 directory:

 >`pip3 install .`

+#### RLScore

+The RLScore package (https://github.com/aatapa/RLScore) has to be installed separately.

 ## Demo